Yanisky/url-shortener/README.md

 Right now PostgreSQL is a single point of failure but it's possible to improve on that and implement something like [this](https://code.flickr.net/2010/02/08/ticket-servers-distributed-unique-primary-keys-on-the-cheap/).
 I do like IDs as they are easy to encode with Base62 to get small url "hashes".

+"short" column in database might be unnecessary.

+# TODO

+* Instrumentation, pass logger to services and repositories
+* TLS
+* Comments for better godocs
+* Better SQL queries for counts
+* Add a solution that uses Flickr's cheap ids.
+* Make an analytics repository that uses Elasticsearch